purnima-nlp/my_introduction/README.md

 # purnima Shrivastava
- research interest : deep unsupervised learning for video understanding
+ research interest : transformers for nlp and video analysis tasks
 <!DOCTYPE html>
 <html>

 <body>
   <h2> About </h2>
-  <p>  Im a 1st year Masters student in Signal and image processing at NIT Rourkela
+  <p>  Im a 2nd year Masters student in Signal and image processing at NIT Rourkela
-       previously i received my bachelors in robotics and automation engineering . i have worked on image classification, image segmentation , video object segmentation and my current research interest is deep unsupervised learning.
-Video data carry a lot more information than images given it's multimodal nature and my goal is to build a model that can efficiently understand video audio signals in synchronization and help humans automate tasks
+       previously i received my bachelors in robotics and automation engineering . i have worked on image classification, image segmentation , video object segmentation and my current research interest is Thermal Video super Resolution based on Swin Trnasformers.
+       I have done a literature survey on power of transformers in nlp, vision and multimodal tasks, and i conclude transformers are everything
+       Im open to collaborations and discussion regarding power of transformers .

   </p>
   <h2> My interests </h2>